mcarvin8/mcarvin8/README.md

 🤝 **Open Source Contributions:**

 - [apex-test-list](https://github.com/wisefoxme/apex-test-list) by [@renatoliveira](https://github.com/renatoliveira) — A Salesforce CLI plugin that generates a list of specified Apex tests for CI/CD pipelines
+- [sfdx-git-delta](https://github.com/scolladon/sfdx-git-delta) by [@scolladon](https://github.com/scolladon) — A Salesforce CLI plugin that generates incremental packages for CI/CD pipelines

+Check out their other work on their profiles!

 ---